CalvinKrist/RoboChecker/README.md

 * `h`: the name of the variable with map height
 It also has a main method that can be used to debug label generation.

+### snake_model_generator

+This file contains the `SnakeModelGenerator` class which inherits from `GridMovementApproximation` class.
+Running this file will give an implementation of the snake algorithm we discussed with an arbitrary number of angles/obstacles.
+The subclass introduces a new variable:
+* Goal Speed: the speed at which the robot approaches the goal before it turns to "snake"